flancian/garden/Eugnosia.md

 Eugnosia will try to be the friend you need always, assisting you as you go through your daily life even when you develop a neurological or physical disability.

-Eugnosia is an app you can choose to delegate parts of your self to, while you are aware of the
+Eugnosia is an app you can choose to delegate parts of your self to, while you are aware of what that decision entails; later on, whenever you stray from your previously stated policies, Eugnosia will try to notice it and remind you.